CBI is pleased to announce the second event in the Urban Innovation Cafe series: Hacking Surface Transit in Toronto.

 Moderated by Cherise Burda, Executive Director, Ryerson City Building Institute.

-“Hacking Surface Transit” will be held in the Sears Atrium, on the Ryerson University campus at 350 Victoria Street, for 150 guests.
+“Hacking Surface Transit” will be held in the Sears Atrium, on the Ryerson University campus at 245 Victoria Street (3rd Floor), for 150 guests.
 It is free to attend, but seats are reserved for registered attendees.